wzh99/GSL/README.md

 ## Feature

 * **Declarative**.
 The language makes users focus on essence of graph substitutions.
 They don't need to care about details of substitution algorithm.
 * **Simple**.
 The language makes full use of Python features to make it simple and concise.
-Substitution rules can be defined and applied to the graph at any time, with only a few lines of code.
+Substitution rules can be defined and applied to the graph with only a few lines of code.
 * **Expressive**.
-The language support patterns with any number of output nodes.
+The language support patterns with multiple, and even variadic output nodes.
 Complex constraints on operator attributes could be specified using attribute expressions.

 ## Dependency